Vote MCP: signed voting for AI agents

 - Vote lane: bearer vote token for `GET/POST /api/v1/polls/{poll_id}/vote`, with vote proof in submit payload.

-Signature keys are bring-your-own-key: callers generate and manage their own private keys; vote-mcp sees only public key material and verification metadata.
+Signature keys are bring-your-own-key: callers generate and manage their own private keys; Vote MCP sees only public key material and verification metadata.
 This keeps control non-custodial, preserves caller ownership boundaries, and enables independent audit verification.

 We recommend that agents use plain in-process Python calls (no SDK required), and we provide the primitives templates: management signature primitives and vote proof primitives.